CubingZA/CubingZA-Website/README.md

 # CubingZA

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.1.1.
+This is a website for Cubing South Africa.
+The project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.1.1.

 ## Getting Started